JialiangShi/isolation-forest/README.md

 * [Kaggle credit card fraud competition data set](https://www.kaggle.com/mlg-ulb/creditcardfraud); download, unzip to get `creditcard.csv`

-* Get cancer data into `cancer.csv` by executing [savecancer.csv](https://github.com/parrt/msds689/blob/master/projects/iforest/savecancer.py) that I provide.
+* Get the cancer data [cancer.csv](https://github.com/JialiangShi/isolation-forest/blob/master/cancer.csv);

-* [http.zip](https://github.com/parrt/msds689/blob/master/projects/iforest/http.zip); download, unzip to get `http.csv`.
+* Get the http data [http.csv](https://github.com/JialiangShi/isolation-forest/blob/master/http.csv);

 My code assumes the data files are in the same directory as the code.

 ## Visualization of normal versus anomaly separation

-Using [plot_anomalies.py](https://github.com/parrt/msds689/blob/master/projects/iforest/plot_anomalies.py), you can see the results of the isolation forest trying to detect anomalies.
+Using [plot_anomalies.py](https://github.com/JialiangShi/isolation-forest/blob/master/plot_anomalies.py), you can see the results of the isolation forest trying to detect anomalies.
 These data sets all have known targets indicating normal versus anomaly, but this information is only used during testing and not during training.
 In other words, we use this information to discover how well we can separate the distribution of normal versus anomalous observations.
 The section provides a number of results, but yours might look different because of the inherent randomness involved in selecting subsets of the data and constructing random trees. (click on the images to enlarge.)

 <center>
 <table border="0">